editorconfig/specification/index.rst

      - Set to ``true`` ensure file ends with a newline when saving and ``false`` to ensure it doesn't.
    * - ``root``
-     - Must be specified in the default (global/root) section of the file.
+     - Must be specified in the preamble.
 Set to ``true`` to stop the ``.editorconfig`` file search on the current file.
 The value is case insensitive.

 For any property, a value of ``unset`` removes the effect of that property, even if it has been set before.
 For example, add ``indent_size =